 The second wave of the pandemic has left many underserved communities vulnerable, especially underprivileged children.
 To help them in these unprecedented and overwhelming times, we, at CRY, have jumped into action.
 We are working hard to ensure that children and their families are safe and proactive in fighting the spread of coronavirus with awareness, preventive measures, and medical facilities.

 The implementation of Covid Relief Phase II by CRY has covered 44 project areas in 19 states through direct implementations and in-kind donations.
 We have reached 2,364 households and covered 66 health centres covering 172 AAA workers.
-We have also provided educational support to 8,844 board students and distributed sanitary kits to 10,939 adolescent girls.
+We have also provided educational support to 8,844 board students, and distributed health kits to 1,085 communities and sanitary kits to 10,939 adolescent girls.

 Covid Preventive Awareness - Innovative Measures